OGR-67/CheatSheet/README.md

 ```shell
 git branch
 ```
-Rename Master branch to main
+Rename Master branch to main (I can see you github)
 ```shell
 git branch -M main
 ```
 Create a new branch at the current commit
 ```shell